amettod/hourly-meter/README.md

-# hourly-meter
+# :book: Introduction
-The application performs syntax analysis of *.html file.
+The application performs syntax analysis of *.html file received by "Universal configurator of electric meters Mercury" program.
+On its basis, it creates *.xml files with hourly readings for their further transfer to the energy company of Moscow and the region.